Swasthik-253/Gitdata-demo/README.md

 # Gitdata-demo
-This repository is to practice the Git
+This repository is created to practice the commands of the Git.

-Author- Swasthik Salian
+Author- Swasthik Poojary